Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Results

-The confusion matrix from final accuracy assessment is shown in Table \ref{tab:confusion_matrix}, demonstrating that our model yields high accuracy when classifying natural resources, while struggling with land cover types that are more anthropogenically influenced.
-For example, the barren land class has a moderately high user's accuracy of \num{82.66}\%, but a low producer's accuracy of \num{57.42}\%, and the model has a tendency to misclassify barren land pixels as impervious surfaces, herbaceous, and cultivated crops.
-The cultivated crops class suffers from the opposite problem, with a high producer's accuracy of \num{95.54}\% but a low user's accuracy of \num{65.91}\%, with barren land and herbaceous classes being frequently misclassified as cultivated crops.
-On the other hand, the open water and tree canopy/woody vegetation classes are classified with high accuracy, with F1 scores of \num{92.91}\% and \num{94.93}\%, respectively, highlighting the model's strength in identifying these natural features.
-Overall, the final product's macro F1 score and overall accuracy were \num{75.58}\% and \num{87.14}\%, respectively, while the mean class-wise producer's accuracy and user's accuracy were \num{75.60}\% and \num{80.18}\%, respectively.
-We do note that the large amount of forested land in Mississippi makes a balanced assessment challenging, as forested land accounted for over \num{60}\% of all sampled assessment points, making the overall accuracy metric less informative due to the class imbalance: we thus emphasize the macro F1 score and individual class-wise metrics as a more holistic measure of model performance in this context.
+The confusion matrix from final accuracy assessment is shown in Table \ref{tab:confusion_matrix}, while Table \ref{tab:class_wise_metrics} gives a comprehensive breakdown of the model's per-class and overall accuracy metrics, demonstrating that our model yielded high accuracy when classifying natural resources, but struggled with land cover types that are more anthropogenically influenced.
+For example, the barren land class had a moderately high user's accuracy of 82.66\%, but a low producer's accuracy of 57.42\%, and the model had a tendency to misclassify barren land pixels as impervious surfaces, herbaceous, and cultivated crops.
+The cultivated crops class suffered from the opposite problem, with a high producer's accuracy of 95.54\% but a low user's accuracy of 65.91\%, with barren land and herbaceous classes being frequently misclassified as cultivated crops.
+On the other hand, the open water and tree canopy/woody vegetation classes were classified with high accuracy, with F1 scores of 92.91\% and 94.93\%, respectively, highlighting the model's strength in identifying these natural features.
+Overall, the final product's macro F1 score and overall accuracy were 75.58\% and 87.14\%, respectively, while the mean class-wise user's and producer's accuracy were 80.18\% and 75.60\%, respectively.
+We do note that the large amount of forested land in Mississippi makes a balanced assessment challenging, as forested land accounted for over 60\% of all sampled assessment points, making the overall accuracy metric less informative due to the class imbalance: we thus emphasize the macro F1 score and individual class-wise metrics as a more holistic measure of model performance in this context.
+A thorough quantitative and qualitative assessment of errors is given in Section~\ref{sec:sup:error_assessment} of the supplementary materials.